ibm-skills-network/portals-admin-knowledgebase/docs/learning-content.md

 ### Other Catalogs

-Beyond the Skills Network Catalog, your portal can integrate with third-party and custom catalogs.
+Beyond the Skills Network Catalog, your portal can integrate with content you create, third-party content, and even custom catalogs.
 This includes content created in Studio and other external sources, giving you flexibility in building your learning ecosystem.